Eself-Learning - Arabic

 For accessing Nimat Hafez Barazangi's scholarly work on Cornell's eCommons, click here.

-For accessing Nimat Hafez Barazangi's latest lecture in Arabic, click here.
+For accessing Nimat Hafez Barazangi's Beirut NEST lecture in Arabic, click here.

 * I would like to thank Melissa Stephenson, Carrie Brindisi, Steve Gallow and STAP (Student Technology Assistance Program, Academic Technology, esp.
 Tian Ping Wong, Chad Rose and Shea Belsky) for their technical support in preparing and updating this electronic archive of my scholarly collection.

 Last modified: February 2017